Drake-Designer/Heat/README.md

 - HTML5
 - CSS3
 - Bootstrap 5
-- Git & GitHub
+- GitHub
 - Visual Studio Code

 ### Favicon Creation & Integration

-To create a full set of favicons compatible with all major platforms (desktop, Android, iOS), I used the online tool [RealFaviconGenerator](https://realfavicongenerator.net).
+To create a full set of favicons compatible with all major platforms (desktop, Android, iOS), I have used the online tool [RealFaviconGenerator](https://realfavicongenerator.net).

 **Steps:**